SergiusTheBest/kmtest/README.md

 - traditional

 ### BDD-style test
-BDD-style tests requires more efforts in writing but it is superior in maintaining then traditional tests.
+BDD-style tests requires more efforts in writing but they are superior in maintaining than traditional tests.
 The basic test structure is shown below (for more advanced usage read about [code sharing](#code-sharing)):
 ```cpp
 SCENARIO("Addition operation")
 {